 As part of a strategic review of its structure and operations, Strike Resources determined in February 2011 to restructure the composition of its Board of Directors in a move to bring it into line with current leading practice in corporate governance.
-Specifically, the representation of major shareholders will be reduced and the board will move to a majority of independent directors.
+Specifically, the representation of major shareholders was reduced and the Board will move to a majority of independent Directors.

-To facilitate the restructure non-executive directors Messrs Farooq Khan and Farhad Moshiri (together with his alternate director Mr Mark Horn) retired from the Strike Board, effective 3 February.
+To facilitate the restructure Non-Executive Directors Messrs Farooq Khan and Farhad Moshiri (together with his alternate Director Mr Mark Horn) retired from the Strike Board, effective 3 February.

-In addition, Strike's Chairman, Mr Shanker Madan, announced his retirement effective 3 February 2011 in order to concentrate on his role as managing director of ASX-listed resource company, Alara Resources Ltd.
+In addition, Strike's Chairman, Mr Shanker Madan, announced his retirement effective 3 February 2011 in order to concentrate on his role as Managing Director of ASX-listed resource company, Alara Resources Ltd.

-Professor Malcolm Richmond, independent non-executive director, was appointed Acting Chairman on 3 February.
-After considering alternatives, the board appointed Prof. Richmond Chairman on 27 July.
+Professor Malcolm Richmond, independent Non-Executive Director, was appointed Acting Chairman on 3 February 2011.
+After considering alternatives, the Board appointed Prof. Richmond Chairman on 27 July.

-The Company has commenced an international search for at least one additional independent, non-executive director.
+The Company has commenced an international search for at least one additional independent, Non-Executive Director.